The write path is your architecture

 );

-The status model is not UX polish.
-It is part of correctness.
+The status model is part of correctness, not decoration around it.

-If the user can start a job, refresh the page, and see nothing, the write path is incomplete.
-The request returned before the real work finished, so the product needs a way to represent the pending work.
+If a user can start a job, refresh the page, and see nothing, the write path is incomplete.
+The request returned before the real work finished, so the product needs an honest way to represent the work that is still pending.

 What I think